from training.npr.org: https://training.npr.org/2015/09/23/so-you-wanna-tell-a-visual-story-where-do-you-even-begin/

 The takeaway: The first step in digital storytelling is not deciding what you want to make.
 It’s figuring out what you want to say — and the best way to say it.

-Claire O’Neill is a former editor on NPR’s Visuals team.
+Claire O'Neill was an editor on NPR’s Visuals team.